nginxinc/kubernetes-ingress/docs/developer/debugging.md

         "cwd": "${workspaceFolder}"
     }
     ```
-7. Run the configuration from the `Run and Debug` menu, set some breakpoints, and start debugging!
+7. Run the configuration from the `Run and Debug` menu, set breakpoints, and start debugging.

 ## Debug configuration walkthrough